 Consequently, his global income would be taxable in India.
-Further, tightening the residency provisions, the Budget 2020 also proposed to reduce the cap on period of stay in India to 120 days from present 182 days for Indian Citizens/Persons of Indian Origin (PIOs) to be categorized as NRI.
+Further, tightening the residency provisions, the Budget 2020 also proposed to reduce the cap on period of stay in India to 120 days from the present 182 days for Indian Citizens/Persons of Indian Origin (PIOs) to be categorized as NRI.

 Let’s evaluate these proposals in detail.

-The rationale behind the proposals tax on NRIs:
+The rationale behind the proposal’s tax on NRIs:

-As per memorandum to the Budget 2020, “Tax laws should not encourage a situation where a person is not liable to tax in any country particularly in the light of current development in the global tax environment where avenues for double non-taxation are being systematically closed.”
-However, the Government later on clarified that the proposed tax on NRIs will not apply on bonfire Indians working in tax-free foreign countries and is intended to tax only those seeking to escape tax by exploiting their non-resident status.
+As per the memorandum to the Budget 2020, “Tax laws should not encourage a situation where a person is not liable to tax in any country particularly in the light of current development in the global tax environment where avenues for double non-taxation are being systematically closed.”
+However, the Government later clarified that the proposed tax on NRIs will not apply to bonfire Indians working in tax-free foreign countries and is intended to tax only those seeking to escape tax by exploiting their non-resident status.
 In one of the interviews with PTI, Revenue Secretary Ajay Bhushan Pandey said the new rule was “an anti-abuse provision planned to plug loopholes in the system and not intended to tax income earned by those working overseas.
 Somebody who is a citizen of India and sitting in a tax haven and not paying taxes, then he has to pay tax”.

-As regards residency rule for Non-Resident status in India, the Memorandum states “…Individuals, who are carrying out substantial economic activities from India, manage their period of stay in India, to remain a non-resident in perpetuity and not be required to declare their global income in India,” In current scenario, if an Indian or a person of Indian origin managed his stay in India such that he remained a non-resident in perpetuity, he was not liable to pay tax on his global income in India.
+As regards residency rule for Non-Resident status in India, the Memorandum states “…Individuals, who are carrying out substantial economic activities from India, manage their period of stay in India, to remain a non-resident in perpetuity and not be required to declare their global income in India,” In the current scenario, if an Indian or a person of Indian origin managed his stay in India such that he remained a non-resident in perpetuity, he was not liable to pay tax on his global income in India.
 Reproducing quote of Revenue Secretary Ajay Bhushan Pandey in one of the interviews “…In many cases we have found that some people are residents of no country in the world, they may be staying a certain number of days in different parts of the world.
 So, any Indian citizen – if he is not a resident of any country in the world – would be deemed to be resident in India, and then his worldwide income will be taxed in India.”

 Impact of the Proposal:

 Budget 2020 has proposed to tax NRIs who do not pay taxes in any foreign country and tightened the screws on those seeking to escape tax by exploiting their non-resident status.
 Indian citizen shall be deemed to be resident in India if he is not liable to be taxed in any country or jurisdiction.
 This is an anti-abuse provision since it is noticed that some Indian citizens shift their stay in low or no tax jurisdictions to avoid payment of tax in India.
-However, it is worth noting here that non-resident Indians living in the US, Canada, Singapore and Hong Kong already have worldwide tax in place or have taxation treaties in place with India.
+However, it is worth noting here that non-resident Indians living in the US, Canada, Singapore, and Hong Kong already have worldwide tax in place or have taxation treaties in place with India.

 However, to avoid confusion and fear amongst genuine NRIs earning abroad in no tax jurisdiction, the Government has later issued clarification relaxing genuine NRIs stating “No tax implication proposed for those Indians who are bonafide workers in other countries, including in the Middle East, and who are not liable to tax in these countries on the income that they have earned there.”
-This means the tax incidence in a foreign country coupled with circumstances of the person living there need more focus than the tax rate in such a country.
+This means the tax incidence in a foreign country coupled with the circumstances of the person living there needs more focus than the tax rate in such a country.

 Regarding Residency provisions, while as of today, it is possible to be classified as a non-resident by staying out of the country for at least 183 days, this has now been, in effect, proposed to be enhanced to 245 days.
 Therefore, with the proposed amendment in reducing the cap on stay in India, the Non-Resident must remain substantially out of India during a financial year for considering him for Non-resident status under Income Tax Act, 1961.